Concrete floor sealing

 Available in both water-based and solvent-based formulations, they also come in a variety of sheen levels to enhance the surface colour, stamped pattern, or exposed aggregate.

-Penetrating sealers retain a natural-looking finish whilst protecting the concrete surface from water, stains and contaminants.
+There are three main types of concrete sealers, the third is a penetrating sealer that can retain a natural-looking finish whilst protecting the concrete surface from water, stains and contaminants.
 These sealers penetrate into the capillaries of the concrete to form a long-lasting, durable barrier of protection against water-borne pollutants and salts getting into the concrete.

 Penetrating sealers are often used in indoor and outdoor applications for concrete, porous natural stone or even concrete pavers.You can get different types of penetrating sealers to suit various scenarios;

 - General Purpose – Ideal for using on large commercial or industrial concrete areas to provide a good level of protection from general grime and spills

 - Substrate Colour Enhancement – is the ideal choice that can bring out the colour of the concrete whilst providing protection from contaminants or stains.